 I can’t stress this enough!
 Mentors are amazing, I have been lucky to have many over the course of my life, each one different, each one an expert at something.

 I have seen a lot of formal mentoring content as of late and I think a lot of it is shit.
-The concept is simple find someone that you connect with and that you can learn from but you can’t force that, sure you might find someone in a formal process but you need to learn to see who your potential mentors are.
+The concept is simple to find someone that you connect with and that you can learn from but you can’t force that, sure you might find someone in a formal process but you need to learn to see who your potential mentors are.
 I found my mentors from those people that were around me, those that had shown some level of interest or that would simply answer my questions.
 I saw them be willing to engage with me in a small way and kept pushing it.

 One of the mentors who had the biggest impact was one of my Professors at SMU, Ellen Farrell, who I will fully admit I did not like at first…. okay, I may have said I hated her a few times.
 She pushed me, questions my work, and being the arrogant kid I was, I totally hated that.

 She made me so mad I changed how I did things, re-did previous work, there was no way I was going to have it happen again.
 She made an impact on me that has lasted to this day!
-Our relationship has grown since then, I took more classes she taught, participated in events and competitions she directed me to, even attended an event that lead to me having a job when I graduated.
+Our relationship has grown since then, I took more classes she taught, participated in events and competitions she directed me to, even attended an event that leads to me having a job when I graduated.
 Hell, she is the reason I actually went to my convocation (for which my Mom is eternally grateful), something that looking back I would have regretted missing.

 I still go back to campus years after I have graduated to sit in her office and chat, to hear about the cool things her students are doing and to discuss whatever I am working on.
 She is a constant source of motivation for me.